 Don’t overlook the backs of doors, they can be a great place for storing smaller items, such as brushes and washing powder in baskets.

-This door rack from Elfa is made up of a combination of different sized wire baskets, ideal for storing bottles of laundry detergent, fabric softener, pegs or hand towels.
+This Elfa door rack from A Place for Everything (opens in new tab) is made up of a combination of different sized wire baskets, ideal for storing bottles of laundry detergent, fabric softener, pegs or hand towels.

 Top tip: The back of the door is also a great place for storing the ironing board - get a wall mounted holder (opens in new tab) or fix on some ordinary coat hooks.

-If you are really strapped for space, fix a fold down table (opens in new tab) or shelf to the wall.
+If you are really strapped for space in your laundry room, fix a fold down table (opens in new tab) or shelf to the wall.

-These wicker or rattan baskets (opens in new tab) are part of a room designed by Neptune.
+These wicker or rattan baskets (opens in new tab) are part of this laundry room designed by Neptune.

 17. Add a laundry room in the bathroom